bhisaac/5eFP/5eFP-SRD.md

 | Silver | Cold |
 | White | Cold |

-You can speak, read, and write Draconic.
-Additionally, you gain advantage on CHA checks while interacting with dragons.

-#### Draconic Resilience

-As magic flows through your body, it causes physical traits of your dragon ancestors to emerge.
+**_Draconic Resilience_.** As magic flows through your body, it causes physical traits of your dragon ancestors to emerge.
 Your MAX wounds increases by +1.
 Additionally, parts of your skin are covered by a thin sheen of dragon-like scales.
 As long as you have no armor equipped, you gain the benefits of wearing light armor.

 ## Warlock